gfvalvo/NewEncoder/README.md

     bool downClick();
   **Arguments:** None

-  **Returns:**  True if the encoder has been rotated at least onc quadrature cycle  in  either direction, false otherwise.
+  **Returns:**  True if the encoder has been rotated at least one quadrature cycle  in  either direction, false otherwise.

    Note: Each call clears its internal flag.
 So, function will not return true again unless another quadrature cycle is executed.
 Also, the functions will return true even if the encoder's value is saturated at the lower or upper limit.